On the set of normalized dilatations of fully-punctured pseudo-Anosov maps: One boundary component case

+In this subsection, we explain some arguments that work when $s$ is fan.
 As in the last subsection, let $s$ be a sector of minimum weight.
 Suppose $s$ is fan.
 Let $c$ be an Eulerian circuit that hooks around $s$, say $c$ contains the hook $h_1$.
 We use the same notation on the edges, vertices, and sectors adjacent to $s$ as always.

 Suppose that $s=s^1_1$, then by \Cref{prop:vbscontradictions}, $e^1_1=e^1_2$.
 If $e^1_1=e^1_2$ does not intersect the fiber surface, then $(e^1_1)$ is a cycle of $\Gamma$ that does not intersect the fiber surface, contradicting \Cref{prop:nonullcycles}.
 So $e^1_1=e^1_2$ intersects the fiber surface, and the hook $h_1$ is deep.
 But then $\Gamma(h_1)$ will not be connected, since $(e^1_1)$ is its own component, contradicting our assumption that the hook circuit $c$ exists.